 “The statements contained in this document are solely those of the authors and do not necessarily reflect the views or policies of CMS.
 The authors assume responsibility for the accuracy and completeness of the information contained in this document.”

 When contracting with a healthcare provider, one of the keys to success is building a credible relationship with the provider and their team.
 Many organizations will have a provider support representative, or a Provider Rep, assigned to manage the participating provider’s account.
 This individual will build and nourish the relationship with the provider over time.
-The Provider Rep will become the communication conduit from the Direct Contracting Entity (DCE) to the participating provider, and vice versa.
+The Provider Rep will become the communication conduit from the Accountable Care Organization Realizing Access, Equity and Community Health (ACO REACH) to the participating provider, and vice versa.
 The success of the provider and the DCE balances on the provider’s engagement with the Provider Rep.

 Arrive early to your meetings – I cannot stress this enough; being on time is like being late.
 When you are walking into an office for an appointment at the schedule time, you may feel like you have done your job, but you have missed out on a huge opportunity.
 Getting there 20 minutes early allows for you to: